junxit/us-congress-bills-114/metadata.md

 - 2016-01-20 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.(text: CR S139)
 - 2016-01-20 — Senate Committee on Veterans' Affairs discharged by Unanimous Consent. (consideration: CR S139)
 - 2016-01-20 — Senate Committee on Veterans' Affairs discharged by Unanimous Consent.(consideration: CR S139)
+- 2016-01-21 — Message on Senate action sent to the House.
+- 2016-01-25 — Received in the House.
+- 2016-01-25 — Referred to the House Committee on Veterans' Affairs.